Skip to content

 }

-When a webhook is triggered, a webhook response object is created in NetOrca's database.
-This object includes the status code and the response body from the triggered webhook's HTTP request.
-The webhook trigger operates asynchronously, so the response object might not immediately contain the final response.
-Therefore, each webhook response object includes a state to track the current status of the webhook HTTP request.
+When a webhook is triggered, NetOrca creates a corresponding response object in its database.
+This object records the HTTP status code and response body returned by the webhook’s target URL.
+Since webhook triggers are handled asynchronously, the response data may not be immediately available.
+To manage this, each response object includes a state that reflects the current progress of the HTTP request.

-- OK: The Webhook HTTP request is sent and responded successfully
+OK The Webhook HTTP request was sent and responded successfully.

-- FAILED: The Webhook HTTP request is sent but the response was corrupted or timed out
+FAILED The Webhook HTTP request was sent, but the response was corrupted or timed out.

-- SCHEDULED: The Webhook HTTP request is waiting to be sent
+SCHEDULED The Webhook HTTP request is queued and waiting to be sent.